 This risk evaluation report (RER) has been prepared in accordance with the principles of Council Regulation (EEC) 793/93 on the evaluation and control of the risks of "existing" substances (the "Existing Substances Regulation" or "ESR") and the methods laid down in Commission Regulation (EC) 1488/941 which is supported by a technical guidance document (TGD)2.
 The layout follows the format of an ESR RAR with a few small modifications, so that a reader familiar with such assessments can quickly find the information in which they are interested.
 It has been produced using publicly available data gathered and assessed by the contractor for the Environment Agency.
 Additional information has been submitted by various organisations and companies as part of the information gathering and consultation for the preparation of the Risk Reduction Strategy.
-Comments received during a consultation on a draft version of this report in June 2004 have also been taken into account.

 Peer review process: The Environment Agency wishes to ensure that the data used in this report are as complete and accurate as possible.
 Original reports have been obtained and assessed for reliability where possible (it is clearly indicated where this is not the case), except where this has already been done for OECD SIDS purposes.
 In addition, results from the robust summaries in the 3M assessment (3M, 2003) have been included on the basis of the validity markings given in them.
 The report is currently under discussion by stakeholders with the aim of reaching consensus.
 However, it has not been possible to obtain as much industryspecific information as initially hoped.
 The information contained in this report does not, therefore, necessarily provide a sufficient basis for decision-making regarding the hazards, exposures or the risks associated with the substance.
+Industry representatives will be given the opportunity to review this draft, and it will be revised to incorporate their comments where necessary.